7CLewis/InternetSafetyPlan/README.md

 - Run the command `./local-containers.sh`.
 This will build the Keycloak image based on the Dockerfile, create a pod, and run a container.
 - In a browser, navigate to http://localhost:8080/ (may take a few minutes to start running)
 - Log in with the credentials found in `src/auth/Keycloak/.env`.
+- Navigate to the internet-safety Realm
 - Create a User, and set a password for them in the Credentials tab.

 Success!
 You now have a user you can use to log into the app once the frontend is running.
 - Note that Keycloak is a full Identity and Access Management platform.
 You can set up SSO with Microsoft, Google, etc. if you want, instead of having local, Keycloak-only users.

 ## Frontend Setup
+- In a terminal with node and npm installed, navigate to `src/frontend`
+- Run `npm i`
+- Run `npm run dev`

 # Usage
 Once the backend, frontend, and Keycloak are running:
-- Navigate to the frontend in your browser by going to [TODO: Add URL]
+- Navigate to the frontend in your browser by going to http://localhost:5173/
 - Log in using your Keycloak account.
 - Set up your family.
-- Add devices, set goals, and start receiving check-ins.
+- Add devices, set goals and action items, and get internet-safe!
-- Explore the knowledge base and app/device guides.

 # Contributing
 Contributions are welcome!